Keetham Lake

-Sur Sarovar, often referred to as Keetham Lake, is a picturesque lake off the Agra-Delhi route (NH 2).
-The Agra Bear Rescue Facility, a facility for saving Sloth bears dedicated to rehabilitate previously captured "dancing bears," is located next to it.
-Since 2020, the lake has been recognised as a Ramsar site that is protected.
+Sur Sarovar, often referred to as Keetham Lake, is a picturesque lake off the Agra-Delhi national highway (NH-19).
+The Agra Bear Rescue Facility, a facility for saving Sloth bears dedicated to rehabilitating previously captured "dancing bears," is located next to it.
+Since 2020, the lake has been recognized as a Ramsar site that is protected.

 There are over two dozen species of resident and migratory birds living in this bird sanctuary.
 This charming retreat for the adventure-seeking tourist has a large lake and numerous man-made islands that add to its splendour.
 The form of Keetham Lake is pentagonal.

 Location

 This scenic lake, is about 20 km from Agra and 12 km from sikandra is located within the Sur Sarovar Bird Sanctuary.
 Keetham Lake is linked by Railway track at Keetham Railway Station and was declared as National Bird Sanctuary on 27 March 1991 by U.P.
 Forest Department.
 The riverine belt of River Yamuna surrounds the area of Sur-Sarovar.

-The entire lake is formed in a catchment area of 7.13 km².
+The entire lake is formed in a catchment area of 7.13 km2.
 Keetham Lake is pentagonal in shape.
 There are artificially created islands for shelter and breeding grounds for the migratory birds.
 The best thing is that is placed on the way of Delhi and tourist can visit during their journey to Agra.